littermap/littermap-aws-backend/README.md

 The general procedure for changeset deployment after making changes is:

 - `sam build && sam deploy`

+However, during development it can be much quicker to use [sam sync](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-sync.html).
+See:

+- `sam sync --help`

 For a better understanding, read: